 Once you have completed all requisite steps in the process, you will receive confirmation of your admission from your admissions representative.

-Each prospective student must provide documentation of:

-Prior education documentation as outlined in the Admission Policy for the course of interest and, as applicable, documentation of the following experience:
+Each prospective student must provide documentation of prior education documentation as outlined in the Admission Policy for the course of interest and, as applicable, documentation of the following experience:

-Courses Offered Admissions Requirements Back-End Web Development Exposure to HTML and CSS Data Science Post-secondary statistics and probability experience Exposure to object-oriented programming, determined based on admissions interview Web Development Immersive Basic HTML, CSS, Javascript Exposure to Ruby on Rails Competency based on a diagnostic assessment issued during the admissions process
+Courses Offered Admissions Requirements Back-End Web Development Exposure to HTML and CSS Data Science Basic Statistics Experience Data Science Immersive Strong mathematical foundation, basic familiarity with programming concepts.
+JavaScript Development Exposure to HTML and CSS Web Development Immersive and Web Development Immersive Remote Basic HTML, CSS, Javascript Experience Exposure to Ruby on Rails Competency based on a diagnostic assessment issued during the admissions process